Boat Share | Somerton

 The syndicate is well-managed and a meeting is held each November giving everyone an opportunity to discuss the ongoing management of the boat.
 There is a detailed syndicate agreement which provides the operational procedures.
 There is Googlegroup which provides a discussion area and Dropbox for storing all documentation.

-There is a healthy reserve fund.
-The engine was replaced in 2013.
 Each winter the interior and exterior are updated as necessary.
 During the past 3/4 years the upholstery and curtains have been replaced.

 The exterior paintwork has been maintained through repainting as required rather than a whole boat approach.